vasistalodagala/whisper-finetune/README.md

 pip install git+https://github.com/sanchit-gandhi/whisper-jax.git
 ```

-whisper-jax can only be used on those models which also have their flax weights available over huggingface.
+**NOTE:** whisper-jax can only be used on those models which also have their flax weights available over huggingface.
 To push the flax weights for existing models, one may follow the instructions given [here](https://github.com/sanchit-gandhi/whisper-jax#available-models-and-languages).

 Following is a sample command to evaluate the model on a dataset from huggingface: